Krishna Shah: Cinema Cinema

 After the spectacular financial and critical failure of Shalimar, Krishna Shah turned to the documentary circuit with his 1979 montage film Cinema Cinema.
 The film's premise is a 1970s Indian movie theatre audience engaged in watching a pastiche of historically significant Bollywood cinema clips, and their reactions to it.
 The documentary has accrued wildly mixed reviews.
 However, Soumyadip Choudhury gave the film a "must watch" accolade, and Live Mint's Uday Bhatia and Jai Arjun Singh said Cinema Cinema is "(a) charming history lesson" that was "lovingly assembled by Shah".

-Amma

-Krishna Shah was originally the director of the Hindi movie Amma.
-Shah was dismissed by producer Jiten partway into production, over undisclosed differences.
-Shah's name remains unassociated with the film.

 Hard Rock Zombies

 In 1985, Krishna Shah tried his hand at writing, producing, and directing for the comedy-horror genre with his movie Hard Rock Zombies.
 The film failed financially and was universally panned by critics, with Philip Brophy saying it "(has) the most ludicrous dialogue you'll ever hear short of an Ed Wood Jr. movie," and Evan Wade of Something Awful observing that "the only way this movie could be shittier is if it was a slideshow of Photoshop images featuring Ackbar battling Chuck Norris over a volcano full of robot dinosaurs.
 Also, it takes itself very seriously."

 Adding insult to injury, Krishna Shah's on-screen "Written by" credit is misspelt.